ivanvs/pidginmq-website/docs/queues.md

 # Queues

-PidginMQ can be configured to work with multiple queues, all of which are stored in a single database table.
-However, only the jobs from the queues that PidginMQ is specifically configured to process will be executed.
+PidginMQ can be set up to handle multiple queues, all of which are stored in a single database table.
+However, only the jobs from the queues that PidginMQ is specifically set to process will be carried out.

-A queue can be configured either during the creation of the PidginMQ client or later using the client's `addQueue` method.
+A queue can be configured during the creation of the PidginMQ client or later using the client's `addQueue` method.

-Example with constructor:
+For example, during the creation of the PidginMQ client:

 ```js
 const queues = new Map<string, QueueConfig>();